 Although we categorized Traveler’s Choice as a moderately priced brand, they’re definitely on the affordable end.
 The features and durability that they offer usually come with pricier bags, so we believe that Traveler’s Choice is a valuable purchase.

 Here’s what prices you can expect:

-By the way, we notice that a lot of times their prices are manually jacked up.
-For instance, often you can see carry-ons that ‘normally’ cost 300$, but now are available only for 80$.
-Don’t fall for this trick, because they’re on these sale prices 95% of the time.
+By the way, we notice that their prices are often manually jacked up.
+For instance, usually, you can see carry-ons that ‘normally’ cost $300, but now are available only for $80.
+It’s actually only a trick because they’re on sale all the time.

-When taking into consideration the durability, warranty, and features, not only price, Traveler’s Choice suitcases are actually a really good deal.
-From other brands, you’d find a similar suitcase priced 20-50$ more.
+When considering the durability, warranty, and features, not only price, Traveler’s Choice suitcases are actually a pretty good deal.
+From other brands, you’d find a similar suitcase priced $20-$50 more.

 Individual Traveler’s Choice Suitcase Reviews

 Best Softside: Traveler’s Choice Birmingham Carry-On

 |- 21 x 14 x 8.5 in (40 x 40 x 26 cm)|

 If you’re looking for an affordable fabric suitcase, the Traveler’s Choice Birmingham carry-on is a pretty good choice.
 Its design is rather unique for a softside suitcase, and it comes in two colors – red and black.
 Both of them have accents of different colors (gray and orange, respectively) that add a great stylish touch.

 It’s pretty rare to see a suitcase below $100 that’s made from anything else than 600D or 800D polyester.
 The Traveler’s Choice Birmingham is made from 1680D polyester, which is much more durable, but also heavier.
 1680D nylon would be even better, but these are usually seen in $200 suitcases.
 So, essentially, you shouldn’t worry about tears in the fabric because this material can take a beating.